MODOR'S DIGITAL VIEW ON A DRUM MACHINE!

 - Bass drums: Drive, Noise, Square and String BD models

-- Snare drums: Basic, Marching and Analog Snare models
+- Snare drums: Basic, Marching, Analog and Electro Snare models

 - Cymbals: Hi-hat, Ride and Crash cymbal models